French Gothic architecture

-French scholars divide the Gothic of their country into four phases: British and American historians use similar periods.

-The French style was widely copied in other parts of northern Europe, particularly Germany and England.
+French Gothic was influential across the Catholic world, with the notable exception of Italy.
 It was gradually supplanted as the dominant French style in the mid-16th century by French Renaissance architecture.

 Origins

 French Gothic architecture was the result of the emergence in the 12th century of a powerful French state centered in the Île-de-France.
 During the reign of Louis VI of France (1081–1137), Paris was the principal residence of the Kings of France, Reims the place of coronation, and the Abbey of Saint-Denis became their ceremonial burial place.
 The Abbot of Saint-Denis, Suger, was a counselor of Louis VI and Louis VII, as well as a historian.
 He oversaw the reconstruction of the ambulatory of Saint-Denis, making it the first and most influential example of Gothic architecture in France.
 The first complete Gothic cathedral, Sens Cathedral, was finished shortly afterwards.

 Over the later course of the Capetian dynasty (1180 to 1328), three Kings: Philip Augustus (1180–1223), Louis IX of France (1226–1270), and Philip le Bel (1285–1314), established France as the major economic and political power on the Continent.
 The period also saw the founding of the University of Paris or Sorbonne.
 It produced the High Gothic and the Flamboyant Gothic styles, and the construction of some of the most famous cathedrals, including Chartres Cathedral, Reims Cathedral, and Amiens Cathedral.